genomicsclass/leanpub/manuscript/inference_for_highthroughput.md

 ##  10.52505  10.50241
 ```

-To answer the question for each gene we simply do this for every gene.
+To answer the question for each gene, we simply do this for every gene.
 Here we will define our own function and use `apply`:

 ```r